 That disclaimer aside, the One by Wacom is well-made and still feels accurate to use.
 It could serve as an introduction to beginners who haven't yet tried the experience of using a graphics tablet.
 The Intuos is probably a better place to start for creatives, but the One by Wacom has its appeal, and if you're only looking for a tablet that avoids the dangers of repetitive strain injury, this should serve you well.

 Wacom Stylus deals

 All of Wacom's tablets come with their own stylus – in the majority of cases, the superb Pro Pen 2.
 But if you want a stylus to pair with a different smart device, Wacom has some great options.
 Here's a quick rundown of what Wacom currently has to offer in terms of styluses for those of you who just can't have enough gadgets to work with.

 Bamboo Duo (4th Generation)

-Bamboo Duo is compatible with touchscreen devices running iOS, Android or Windows.
-Download the Bamboo Paper app for easy note-taking and sketching, and use the Inkspace service to store, shape and share your ideas.
+You can download the Bamboo Paper app for easy note-taking and sketching and use the Inkspace service to store, shape and share your ideas.

-If you're frustrated trying to clumsily make images on your phone or pad when you need to quickly get an idea down, the Bamboo Tip could be just the stylus to come to your rescue.
-The fine tipped pen is compatible with iOs and many Android devices without the need to pair it.
-The battery lasts for approximately 20 hours and charges via USB.
+If you find it frustrating trying to quickly sketch images on your phone or tablet when you need to get an idea down, the Bamboo Tip could be the stylus that comes to your rescue.
+This fine-tipped pen is compatible with iOS and many Android devices without the need to pair it.
+The battery lasts for around 20 hours and charges via USB.

 Bamboo Fineline is a smart stylus with pressure sensitivity designed for natural writing on iOS touch devices.
-Features a triangular design for comfort and has smart features when paired with certain apps.
-It has a customisable shortcut button and features a retractable tip to keep it in good condition.
+It features a comfortable triangular design and has smart features when paired with certain apps.
+It also has a customisable shortcut button and a retractable tip to keep the device in good condition.